 Morris Nichols encourages associates to assume responsibility quickly.
 Our associates routinely take depositions, negotiate agreements and communicate directly with clients as they learn from the Firm’s partners, whose skills have given Morris Nichols its national reputation for excellence.
 New attorneys find that the Firm’s emphasis on associate responsibility moves them forward faster when compared with their peers at other firms.

 To provide continuity in the development and training process, associates are generally assigned to work primarily with one or two of the Firm’s partners each year.
 This permits partners and associates to develop long-term working relationships and also permits partners to guide the associates’ training and development through the year and give frequent informal guidance in the context of work-related assignments.

 In addition, the Firm’s associates receive an annual confidential review by members of the Lawyer Development Committee to provide constructive criticism and helpful feedback.
 The reviews are based on input from all the partners with whom each associate has worked in the past year and are an integral part of the associate development process.
 They are designed to identify each associate’s strengths and weaknesses to maximize the learning process.

 We welcome applications from highly qualified lateral candidates.
-Interested candidates should send a cover letter, resume, transcript and a recent writing sample to Terry V. Derr at the contact information listed below.
+Interested candidates should send a cover letter addressed to Crystal Deazle at the contact information listed below, resume, transcript and a recent writing sample to Jessica Tomb (email@example.com).
 If you prefer to apply online, click on LawCruit to go to our online application.